Cotton Is King When It Comes to Socks

 Given these tasks, you’d be hard pressed to find a sock material that’s capable of delivering on all of these demands better than cotton.
 Even against modern synthetic materials, the undisputed king of sock materials is cotton.

 Cotton is the most commonly used plant fiber in socks and is known for its natural feel.
-Here are six reasons why cotton is the fabric of choice for socks, especially custom socks:
+Here are five reasons why cotton is the fabric of choice for socks, especially custom socks:

 It’s durable.
 Your feet take a daily beating worse than any other body part.
 Therefore, you need socks that can absorb that punishment.
 Cotton has a high tensile strength and performs well in a knitted structure while being stretched or pulled.
 Cotton is even stronger when wet, so it can withstand multiple trips through the washing machine.